pabigot/pyxb/examples/unicode_jp/README.txt

 in each of the encodings shift_jis, euc-jp, iso-2022-jp, and utf-8.
 The original format is shift_jis, and is available from http://fgd.gsi.go.jp/download/.
-The other formats were converted from the shift_jis version by the reporter of ticket 139.
+The other formats were converted from the shift_jis version by Hiroaki Itoh.

 The domain appears to be Japanese extensions to the OpenGIS GML infrastructure.
 Two issues are addressed in the example: